Qriist/LibQurl/README.md

 - [ ] Externally unify the Easy, Multi, and Multi_Socket calls (if possible!)

 ## Random to-do list, in no real order
-- auto-updating the cert bundle
 - add handling for Opts with scaffolding during the batch SetOpts
 - gather and clean the SetOpts after a handle finishes downloading
 - investigate POST mode differences (probably when I wrap the mime API)
 - build the read/progress/debug callbacks
 - write an "output to null" callback function for more safely reseting file writes (currently resets to memory output)
-- build the share opt map
 - create callback that reads POSTed file incrementally (currently read entirely into memory before uploading)
 - add the other origin types to GetAllHeaders